-Doctor of Ministries students are only eligible to receive the Federal Direct loan.
-The application process is the same as that of a master's level student who is applying for the Federal Direct loan only.
+Doctor of Ministries students are only eligible to receive Federal Direct loans.
+The application process is the same as that of a master's level student who is applying for Federal Direct loans only.

 The only difference in the processing of these students is their budgets and loan period.
 The loan period would be July through December.
-The student must apply under the new year Free Application for Federal Student Aid, i.e. if a student is attending classes in the fall and winter of 1996 then he/she would complete the 96-97 Free Application for Federal Student Aid.
+The student must apply under the new year Free Application for Federal Student Aid, i.e. if a student is attending classes in the fall and spring of 2014 and 2015 then he/she would complete the 14-15 FAFSA.